appacademy/aa12-authenticate-me/README-deploy.md

 ### Part A: Configure the Start and Build Commands

 Start by giving your application a name.
-This is the name that will be included the URL of the deployed site, so make sure it is clear and simple.
+This is the name that will be included in the URL of the deployed site, so make sure it is clear and simple.
 The name should be entered in kebab-case.
+The words "Airbnb", "Meetup", and "Clone"
+***MUST NOT BE INCLUDED*** in the name.
+If you submit your project with any of those words in the URL, you'll be asked to recreate your Render instance.

 Leave the root directory field blank.
 By default, Render will run commands from the root directory.